Garfield: Internet

 Garfield.com was the strip's official website, which contained archives of past strips along with games and an online store.
 Jim Davis had also collaborated with Ball State University and Pearson Digital Learning to create ProfessorGarfield.org, an educational website with interactive games focusing on math and reading skills, and with Children's Technology Group to create MindWalker, a web browser that allows parents to limit the websites their children can view to a preset list.

 A variety of edited Garfield strips have been made available on the Internet, with some being hosted on their own unofficial, dedicated sites.
-Dating from 2005, a site called the "Garfield Randomizer" created a three-panel strip using panels from previous Garfield strips.
+Dating from 2005, a site titled the "Garfield Randomizer" created a three-panel strip using panels from previous Garfield strips.
 Another approach, known as "Silent Garfield", involved removing Garfield's thought balloons from the strips.
 Some examples date from 2006.
 A webcomic called Arbuckle does the above but also redraws the originals in a different art style.
 The Arbuckle website creator writes: "'Garfield' changes from being a comic about a sassy, corpulent feline, and becomes a compelling picture of a lonely, pathetic, delusional man who talks to his pets.
 Consider that Jon, according to Garfield canon, cannot hear his cat's thoughts.
 This is the world as he sees it.
 This is his story".

 Another variation along the same lines, called "Realfield" or "Realistic Garfield", was to redraw Garfield as a real cat and remove his thought balloons.
 Still another approach to editing the strips involved removing Garfield and other main characters from the originals completely, leaving Jon talking to himself.
 While strips in this vein could be found online as early as 2006, the 2008 site Garfield Minus Garfield by Dan Walsh received enough online attention to be covered by news media.
 Reception was largely positive: at its peak, the site received as many as 300,000 hits per day.
 Fans connected with Jon's "loneliness and desperation" and found his "crazy antics" humorous; Jim Davis himself called Walsh's strips an "inspired thing to do" and said that "some of [the strips] work better [than the originals]".
 Ballantine Books, which publishes the Garfield books, released a volume of Garfield Minus Garfield strips on October 28, 2008.
 The volume retains Davis as author and features a foreword by Walsh.

 On June 19, 2020, the website was shut down during the strip's 42nd anniversary, following Viacom's acquisition of Paws, Inc. in August 2019.
 The website now redirects to Nick.com, with an alternative link to GoComics.